Determination of proton PDF uncertainties with Markov chain Monte Carlo: Conclusions and Outlook

 In order to test the above statement we have performed an independent Hessian analysis using the same setup as for the MCMC analysis (using the same data, same parameters, etc.) and confronted the uncertainties from the Hessian method with those from MCMC.
 As can be seen from Fig.~\ref{fig:PDF_MCMC_vs_Hessian}, when the assumption of Gaussianity is fulfilled, the uncertainties obtained in both approaches agree well.
 However, when the PDF parameters describing the distribution of a given flavour deviate from the assumed Gaussian profile (e.g.~for valence distributions) the uncertainty estimates no longer agree.
 In such cases the Hessian method tends to provide much more symmetric uncertainty bands either underestimating or overestimating the true uncertainties.
 On the other hand, the MCMC approach allows for the determination of the underlying probability distribution, and hence provides reliable estimates of the true uncertainties (assuming of course that convergence was obtained and neglecting the parametrisation bias).

-Additionally, since MCMC determines the probability distribution around the probed minimum it provides means to reliably estimate the Hessian tolerance based on the quantile of the extracted $\chi^2$ distribution.
+Additionally, using MCMC we were able to consistently include a weakly constrained parameter, $p_4^{d_v}$, that would have had to be set to a fixed value in an analysis relying on the Hessian method.
+Further, since MCMC determines the probability distribution around the probed minimum it provides means to reliably estimate the Hessian tolerance based on the quantile of the extracted $\chi^2$ distribution.
 This can be potentially used to avoid one of the main shortcomings of the Hessian method.

 As stated above, we found that the Hessian method under- or overestimates the PDF uncertainties for non-Gaussian parameters.
 This is even more relevant for extractions of quantities where the constraints from experimental data are more sparse than for the proton PDF case, since the quadratic expansion usually only holds close to the minimum and less constrains result in a wider available parameter space.
-One example are nuclear PDFs, where a MCMC study is currently ongoing~\cite{Derakhshanian:2023bed,Derakhshanian:2024wxk}.
+One example are nuclear PDFs, where a MCMC study is currently ongoing~\cite{Derakhshanian:2026zkx,Derakhshanian:2023bed,Derakhshanian:2024wxk}.

 Despite the advantages of the MCMC approach in providing a statistically robust treatment of uncertainties, several limitations emerged in our current setup.
 First, in trial setups where we set the posterior to test distributions we noticed that the aMH proposal algorithm fails to explore more than a single local minimum at a time, limiting its ability to probe multimodal posterior landscapes.
 Additionally, we observed poor sampling efficiencies, reflected in low acceptance rates and large autocorrelation lengths, which reduce the effective number of independent samples.
 These issues become more pronounced as the dimensionality of the parameter space increases, highlighting the poor scaling behaviour of our current MCMC implementation.
 An interesting alternative to consider in the future is the Hamiltonian/Hybrid Monte Carlo algorithm~\cite{Duane:1987de} which allows for considerable reduction of autocorrelation but requires many $\chi^2$ evaluations (and its derivative) when proposing a single point.